Growing String Method¶

 After the calculation, the two most important files are the reaction path in your cwd/, called stringfile.xyz0000, and the transition state in scratch/tsq0000.xyz, both in a valid Xmol format.
 The reaction path of the Inversion of cyclohexane can be seen below.

 Next, the inpfileq is modified.
 As we are now dealing with a bond breaking, the TS_FINAL_TYPE has to be adapted.
 The NNODES is also changed to a higher value to give a more detailed reaction path.
-This is not necessary and was just done for a nicer movie and a nicer energy diagram.
+This is not necessary and was just done to play a bit with the settings.

 At the end, the ograd* has to be modified.
-As Claisen rearrangements are often done in polar solvents, and a water / ethanol mixture accelerates the reaction, the calculcation was done using gbsa(water).
+As Claisen rearrangements are often done in polar solvents, the calculcation was done using ALPB(water).

 gsm calculation is done

 The reaction path as well as the energy diagram are given below.

 The following is an example that shows how important a proper atom order is.
 It deals with the same Claisen rearrangement as shown above, but with a different atom order in the start and end structure file, as shown below.

 Except for the different atom order the same as above was done.
 Both structures are written to the initial0000.xyz in the scratch/* directory.
 In the inpfileq the TS_FINAL_TYPE is 1, and the NNODES is set to 20.
 The